On the Number of Cosmic Strings: Number of segments of cosmic string crossing the observable universe

 Current cosmological observations restrict the values of the equation-of-state parameter in the interval:

 Scalar field models can yield a time-varying equation-of-state parameter such that at large redshifts $w$ corresponds to quintessence ($w > -1$), while in later stages, at low redshifts, $w$ becomes much more negative denoting a phantom energy component ($w < -1$).
-In the very late universe, the phantom energy density ($\rho_{p} > 0$) can grow allowing the parameter $w$ to reach an observationally compatible value slightly below minus one \cite{32,33,34}.
+In the very late universe, the phantom energy density ($\rho_{P} > 0$) can grow allowing the parameter $w$ to reach an observationally compatible value slightly below minus one (Caldwell 2002; Copeland et al. 2006; Frieman et al. 2008).

-Let's now derive in this context the expression of the distance traveled by a photon emitted at $t = t_{e}$ and the particle horizon distance for an observer at present time $t_{0}$.
 Using the conformal gauge, photons traveling on radial null geodesics, given by $ds^{2} = 0$, move unit comoving distance per unit conformal time $d\eta = \pm dx$.
 Thus, in the metric conformally flat the light cones are Minkowskian and the speed of light is one.
 Hence, in conformal coordinates, light emitted at conformal time $\eta_{e}$ will be observed at conformal time $\eta_{o}$ at comoving distance:

-Then for a present-time observer $\eta_{o} \equiv \eta_{0}$ and the distance to the emitting source can be obtained from the first Friedmann equation:
+Then, the distance to the emitting source at redshift $z_{e}$ can be obtained from the first Friedmann equation as: